hyperledger/indy-plenum/design/observers.md

     - Provides catch-up for Gatekeepers and other Validators only (neither for Clients nor other Observers)
     - Connected to all Gatekeepers (the same way as to Validators, but just doesn’t include them into 3PC)
     - Propagates all write replies to all Gatekeepers to make them in sync
-    - Can bootstrap catch-up using other Gatekeepers or Validators
+    - Can bootstrap catch-up using other Gatekeepers or Validators and validate catch-up results using state proofs and timestamp of the latest state.
     - Has BFT f parameter as f_V
     - The number of Validators can not be too big because of RBFT chattiness problem
 - Gatekeepers Ring: